National Aboriginal and Torres Strait Islander Nutrition and Physical Activity Survey methodology

 Non-Indigenous comparisons

 The ABS supports a strengths-based approach when disseminating data about the Aboriginal and Torres Strait Islander population.
-No comparisons with the non-Indigenous population are included in this release.
+No comparisons with the non-Indigenous population are included in releases from this survey.

 However, the ABS acknowledges some users may want to compare the NATSINPAS data for the Aboriginal and Torres Strait Islander population with data for the non-Indigenous population from other surveys, such as the 2023 National Nutrition and Physical Activity Survey.